-For cyclonic RWB (Fig. 5b), a prominent latitudinal dipole in correlation is present over the mid- to high-latitude Atlantic (or a weak tripole if the positive correlation over the Atlantic near 30° N is included), suggesting that latitudinal migration of this cyclonic surf zone has an important connection to the NAMI.
-For the cyclonic RWB over the Pacific, a longitudinal dipole pattern in correlation with the NAMI is located near 55°N, suggesting that longitudinal variations in the surf zone has a connection to the NAMI.
+For cyclonic RWB (Fig. 5b), a prominent latitudinal dipole in correlation is present over the mid- to high-latitude Atlantic (or a weak tripole if the positive correlation over the Atlantic near 30°N is included), suggesting that the latitudinal migration of this cyclonic surf zone has an important connection to the NAMI.
+For the cyclonic RWB over the Pacific, a longitudinal dipole pattern in the correlation with the NAMI is located near 55°N, suggesting that longitudinal variations in the surf zone have a connection to the NAMI.
 Indeed, the leading EOF of γ_c has a similar configuration over the northern Pacific (not shown).

-Following the method described in Section 2c, we use the correlations in Fig. 5 to objectively define regions where RWB affects the NAO/NAM.
+Following the method described in section 2c, we use the correlations in Fig. 5 to objectively define regions where RWB affects the NAO/NAM.
 The resulting regions are shown in Fig. 6.
-In addition to providing statistical evidence of the configurations presented schematically in the preceding section, these regions will yield the wave breaking indices used in the time series analyses in Section 6.
-Regions developed from γ_a have the prefix A, and regions developed from γ_c have the prefix C. Using region A1 as an example to establish a convention for terms, we write "region A1" to refer to the bounded area on the map (Fig. 6a), and write "A1" to refer to the wave breaking index from region A1, which is the time series of $\sum{DJF} \gamma_a$ from region A1 as described in Section 2c.
-Repeating the correlation analysis using the NAOI and restricting the analysis to the Euro-Atlantic sector produces regions almost identical to regions A3, C3, A4, A5, and C5 (all located within the Euor-Atlantic sector [not shown]), which we denote by affixing a prime to each (e.g., region A3').
+In addition to providing statistical evidence of the configurations presented schematically in the preceding section, these regions will yield the wave-breaking indices used in the time series analyses in section 6.
+Regions developed from γ_a have the prefix A, and regions developed from γ_c have the prefix C. Using region A1 as an example to establish a convention for terms, "region A1" refers to the bounded area on the map (Fig. 6a) and "A1" refers to the wave-breaking index from region A1, which is the time series of $\Sigma{\rm DJF}\gamma_a$ from region A1 as described in section 2c.
+Repeating the correlation analysis using the NAOI and restricting the analysis to the Euro-Atlantic sector produces regions almost identical to regions A3, C3, A4, A5, and C5 [all located within the Euro-Atlantic sector (not shown)], which we denote by affixing a prime to each (e.g., region A3').